 Status codes

-To view custom metadata that applies to all VMs in your project, you can use the Google Cloud console or gcloud CLI.
+To view custom metadata that applies to all VMs in your project, use one of the following methods.

 Console